garylirocks/quickrefs/azure-networking.markdown

 - You can have multiple profiles in one NSP resource
   - A profile is a scope for Inbound/Outbound rules and association policies
   - A PaaS resource could only be associated with one profile
-  - You can define policies to associate PaaS resources to a NSP profile automatically
+  - You can define policies to associate PaaS resources to an NSP profile automatically
 - PaaS resources in the same NSP (even different profiles) can talk to each other, for access from/to Internet/external resources, there are
   - Inbound rule:
     - By IP ranges